shundhammer/qphotoview/README.md

 - Uses only one CPU core for background tasks (load and pre-scale images)

-- Knows no limits for RAM usage yet - will happily load and pre-scale as many images are found in the image directory.
+- Knows no limits for RAM usage yet - will happily load and pre-scale as many images as are found in the image directory.
 If that means it will consume all your RAM and all your swap space, this is just what it will do.

-  So for the time being, simply don't start it with a single directory containing 10.000+ photos.
+  _So for the time being, simply don't start it with a single directory containing 10.000+ photos._

 - No deleting images yet (nor any other kind of modification of your images or your image directories)